 Inside the Château de Septfontaines the rooms testify to the success of the Boch brothers as porcelain of all shapes and sizes decorates the walls and the windows, and it is predominantly used as a function venue, or for hosting guests of Villeroy & Boch.

 Septfontaines also used to have a medieval castle, built in the 14th century that was largely destroyed by fire and fell into disrepair.
 The ruins are now privately owned and are not open to the public.

-Clervaux Castle is also home to a castle museum which features to-scale models and dioramas of almost every castle in Luxembourg.
+Clervaux Castle is also home to a castle museum that features to-scale models and dioramas of almost all of the beautiful castles in Luxembourg.
 Entry to both exhibits is free for those with a Luxembourg Card.